 After removing sticky floor tiles in your home, you will find in most cases glue residue remaining on the surface.
-This glue is quite hard to remove with water and knife.
+This glue is quite hard to remove with water and knife alone and can be frustrating.
 Let me help you.

 How to Remove Glue Residue from Floor Tiles?

 - The easiest way is to remove it with the so-called Super Remover.
 Unlike many adhesive removers, this one does not contain Methylene Chloride, NMP, or any other toxic chemicals.

 - For concrete floors, Blue Bear 500MR Mastic Remover is the best choice.
 It is made out of Soy Beans.
 It passed several safety tests and can even remove glues that are more than 50 years old.

 - Try to clean it with Mineral Spirits.
 We all have it in our homes.

 There are several types of adhesives available on the market.
 Some of them are bonded with cement so they require special adhesive remover.
 I care for the environment, so I have chosen the best three adhesive removers that do the job well.